Sampling Distributions of Optimal Portfolio Weights and Characteristics in Low and Large Dimensions

+\textbf{Scenario 1} corresponds to the assumption used in the derivation of the theoretical results of the paper. \textbf{Scenario 2} corresponds to a one-factor model of asset returns, which is a popular approach in financial literature.
+Although, following this model the largest eigenvalue of the covariance matrix $\bSigma +\beta^2 \bi \bi^\top$ is of order $p$ (see, e.g., \citet{fan2013large}), it still fulfills the assumptions used in the derivation of the theoretical findings of Sections 2 and 3. \textbf{Scenario 3} violates the key assumption of normality by allowing heavy tails in the distribution of the asset returns.
+Finally, \textbf{Scenario 4} is used to investigate the performance of the high-dimensional asymptotic approximation of the sampling distribution of the estimated optimal portfolio weights when the assumption of independence does not hold by introducing non-zero autocorrelation between the squared values of the asset returns.

-\textbf{Scenario 1} corresponds to the assumption used in the derivation of the theoretical results of the paper, while \textbf{Scenario 2} violates this assumption by allowing heavy tails in the distribution of the asset returns.
-In both scenarios the components of $\bmu$ are generated from $U(-0.2,0.2)$.
-The eigenvalues of the covariance matrix $\bSigma$ are fixed such that 20\% of them are equal to 0.2, 40\% are equal to 1, and 40\% are equal to 5, while its eigenvectors are simulated from the Haar distribution.
-Furthermore, we put $n=1000$ and $c \in \{0.5,0.9\}$.
+In order to make the results more flexible, the model parameters are not fixed to some preselected values, but are randomly simulated.
+In the considered scenarios the components of $\bmu$ are generated from $U(-0.2,0.2)$, where $U(a,b)$ stands for the uniform distribution on $[a,b]$.
+The eigenvalues of the covariance matrix $\bSigma$ are fixed, such that 20\% of them are equal to 0.2, 40\% are equal to 1, and 40\% are equal to 5, while its eigenvectors are simulated from the Haar distribution.
+In \textbf{Scenario 3} we sample $\beta_j \sim U(-0.2, 0.2)$, $j=1,2,...,p$.
+The coefficients $\alpha_{1,i}, \beta_{1,i}$ of CCC-GARCH model in \textbf{Scenario 4} are generated according to $\alpha_{1,i} \sim U(0, 0.1)$ and $\beta_{1,i}\sim U(0.6, 0.7)$.
+By such a construction, we always ensure $\alpha_{1,i} + \beta_{1,i} < 1$, i.e., the stationarity condition is fulfilled.
+Finally, $\alpha_{i,0}$ is chosen such that the unconditional covariance matrix of the CCC-GARCH process is equal to $\bSigma$.
+Finally, we put $n=1000$ and $c \in \{0.5,0.9\}$ in all four scenarios.